hege0110/academic-kickstart/content/home/hero.md

 +++

-Here are a collection of my thoughts and projects.
+Here are a collection of my thoughts and works.
 Enjoy!